Paracanoe: Classification

 There is also a three-tier ICF classification system in place for single va'a events (VL1, VL2, VL3).

 Competition format

 All international paracanoe competitions are held over 200 metres in single kayak or va'a boats.

 It is contested at World Championships, World Cups and continental championships.
 As of November 2021, ten of the twelve events (all six kayak events, both VL2 and VL3 events) are also on the Paralympic programme.

 ICF World Championships

 At the 2009 ICF Canoe Sprint World Championships in Dartmouth, four 'paddability' races featured as non-medal exhibition events, including two male-female mixed disciplines in kayak doubles and in doubles canoe ('aka' Canadian or kneeling canoeing).

-The sport made its official World Championship debut in 2010 and has been contested at every World Championship since, including the standalone Paralympic-year ICF Paracanoe World Championships in 2012 and 2016.
+The sport made its official ICF Canoe Sprint World Championships debut in 2010 and has generally been contested every year since, either within said championships or (in Paralympic years) at the standalone ICF Paracanoe World Championships.
+The sport will make its marathon distance debut at the 2025 ICF Canoe Marathon World Championships.

 IVF paracanoe

 In IVF competition, a points system is used with a higher number assigned to less impaired paddlers and lower points for more severe impairment.

 In team events the total number of points of a boat crew are limited; 26 points in 6-person boats and 52 for 12-person boats.
 In single-seat boats competition take place in three divisions; division 1 for 5 or 6-point paddlers, division 2 for 4-point paddlers and division 3 is for 2 or 3-point paddlers.
 1-point paddlers do not participate in singles races.
 The three divisions approximately correspond to the three ICF va'a classes.